Sattam Al-Fayez: Sattam's legacy and influence over Jordan and the Beni Sakher

+Travels with Klein and Tristram

 In his 1881 trip to the land of Palestine, Henry B. Tristram was imprisoned in the Kerak Castle by the Sheikh of the Majalis.
 Sattam, who was expecting Henry's arrival, was notified of this, and decided to ride to Al-Kerak to free Henry, whom he had become friends with 13 years prior.
 Sattam appeared with only two other men, and he demanded that the Majalis hand over Henry and his crewmates, with the Majalis asking for ransom in return.
 According to Henry, Sattam replied to the Majalis calmly:

 Henry and his crewmates were released the same day, and set off the next morning.

+Later, when Tristram got the chance to visit Al-Fayez's tent he describes:

+They rested and had coffee and Mansaf before continuing their journey.